lorpac/building-network/README.md

 sudo apt-get install libgeos-dev
 ```

-Then, install OSMnx and it dependencies using pip:
+Then, install OSMnx and it dependencies and  `imageio`, required to produce a GIF of the buildings merging intermediates, using pip:
 ```
 pip install -r requirements.txt
 ```